 Abstract

-Background: Mental health is an ever-increasing concern for UK Universities and underreported.
+Background: Mental health is an ever-increasing concern for UK Universities and is underreported.
 Creative and dynamic approaches to tackle student wellbeing are important.
 In 2018, Sheffield Hallam University (SHU) Student Wellbeing Service initiated a pilot study of a therapeutic running programme ‘MINDFIT’ that combined physical activity, led by a counsellor, alongside a psychoeducation approach to support student mental health.
-Methods; Mixed Methods, a quantitative approach for pre and post data collection, including the Patient Health Questionnaire-9 (PHQ 9), evaluating low mood and depression and Generalized Anxiety Disorder Scale-7 (GAD 7) evaluating levels of anxiety.
-Results: 28 students were triaged onto a weekly programme over 3 semesters.
-86% of the participants completed the programme.
-A promising reduction in scores at the end of the programme was found PHQ 9 and GAD 7.
-Three focus groups, with student participants and staff facilitators, were undertaken to gather qualitative data for analysis.
-After thematic analysis three main themes emerged: “Creating a safe community”, “Making progress” and “Pathways to success”.
-Conclusions MINDFIT was an effective and engaging multi-layered therapeutic approach.
-Recommendations identified the importance and effectiveness of the tri-age process in recruiting students and sustainability of the programme through the continued engagement of students post programme.
-More research is required to identify long term effects of the MINDFIT approach and how applicable it is to higher education contexts
+Methods: Mixed methods were used which included the Patient Health Questionnaire-9 (PHQ-9), evaluating low mood and depression, and Generalized Anxiety Disorder Scale-7 (GAD-7), evaluating levels of anxiety.
+Results: A total of 28 students were triaged onto a weekly programme over three semesters.
+Overall, 86% of the participants completed the programme.
+A promising reduction in the scores for PHQ-9 and GAD-7 was found at the end of the programme.
+Focus groups, with student participants, were held to gather qualitative data for analysis.
+After thematic analysis, three main themes emerged: “Creating a safe community”, “Making progress” and “Pathways to success”.
+Conclusions: MINDFIT was an effective and engaging multi-layered therapeutic approach.
+Recommendations identified the importance and effectiveness of the triage process in recruiting students and sustainability of the programme through the continued engagement of students post programme.
+More research is required to identify the long-term effects of the MINDFIT approach and how applicable it is to higher education contexts.

 Original language | English |